How to improve local SEO? Good question.

 You’ve got lots of options, and they only grow with the size of your follower base.

-You’ll have to work on each aspect of local SEO to have a cumulative effect.
+You’ll have to work on each aspect to improve local SEO and have a cumulative effect.
 One alone might not do much, but together you can boost your local rankings and see a serious uptick in business.
 Good luck, and don’t give up!

-If you would like to hire us to manage your SEO, please get in touch.
+If you would like to hire us to help you improve local SEO, please get in touch.